PhiMarHal/misc-info/disperseSafe.md

 This will prompt your wallet for a signature.
 Sign it.

 That's it!
 You're done.

-Tag the rest of us in the Discord so we sign too. :)
+Tag the rest of us in the Discord, so we can confirm the transaction. :)